NOW IS THE TIME

 Then remains the question: what if we are left behind?
-We will be dealt with appropriately when the army, described in the second chapter of Joel marches through earth, after the wrath of God is poured out on the earth; after the victory at Har-Magedon.
+We will be dealt with appropriately when the army, described in Joel chapter two marches through the earth, after the wrath of God is poured out on the earth, after the victory at Har-Magedon.

-Therefore the idea of the casual church-attenders of today returning with Christ to establish His Kingdom on the earth is not at all realistic.
+Therefore, the idea of the casual church-attenders of today returning with Christ to establish His Kingdom on the earth is not realistic.
 Neither is it scriptural.
 Those who are with Him have been called, set aside as chosen, and proven faithful throughout many severe and prolonged testings.

 The idea of a special warlike group is set forth in the following passage: